daniel-dpq/gln_matrix/README.md

 # GLN Matrix Prediction
-This is the code for data preprocessing, model training and evaluation described in the paper "Deep Learning-Assisted Discovery of Protein Entangling Motifs".
+This is the code for data preprocessing, prediction described in the paper "Deep Learning-Assisted Discovery of Protein Entangling Motifs".

 # Installation